 A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the meeting in person or represented by proxy.
-On the record date, there were 110,316,799 shares outstanding and entitled to vote.
-Thus, the holders of 55,158,400 shares must be present in person or represented by proxy at the meeting to have a quorum.
+A quorum will be present if stockholders holding at least a majority of the outstanding shares entitled to vote are present at the Annual Meeting virtually or represented by proxy.
+On the record date, there were 123,850,901 shares outstanding and entitled to vote.
+Thus, the holders of 61,925,451 shares must be present in person, by remote communication or represented by proxy at the meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the meeting.
-Abstentions and broker nonvotes will be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of shares present at the meeting in person or represented by proxy may adjourn the meeting to another date.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you virtually attend the Annual Meeting and vote by Internet during the Annual Meeting by visiting www.virtualshareholdermeeting.com/ENPH2020.
+Abstentions and broker non-votes will be counted towards the quorum requirement.
+If there is no quorum, the holders of a majority of shares present in person, by remote communication during the Annual Meeting or represented by proxy may adjourn the meeting to another date.

-How can I find out the results of the voting at the annual meeting?
+How can I find out the results of the voting at the Annual Meeting?